learn-co-curriculum/react-ts-react-router-dynamic-routes/README.md

 ```

 The `App` component will render the `NavBar` and `MoviesPage` components and is
-where we'll define our top-level `Route`s.
+where we'll define our top-level `Routes`.
 The `MoviesPage` component will be
-the parent to the two presentational components, `MoviesList` and `MovieShow`,
+the parent with an `Outlet` for the two presentational components, `MoviesList`
-and is where we'll set up our nested route.
+and `MovieShow`, and is where we'll set up our nested route.

 ## Nesting

-So far, we've only seen `Route`s side by side, but that won't really work in
-this example.
-When a list item is clicked, we want to see the details of that
+In this lesson, when a list item is clicked, we want to see the details of that
 item, but **we still want the list to display**.

-Instead of listing two `Route`s side by side, we can set up the list/detail
-pattern by using React Router to make our `Item` component the _child_ of the
-`List` component.
+In a previous lesson, we learned how to nest routes that allowed two components
+to be displayed at the same time.
+However, in that case we knew exactly what the
+nested routes and their paths were going to be.
+What if we want our nested
+routes and paths to be more variable?

 Think of YouTube again for a moment.
 Let's pretend that visiting `/videos`
 displays a `List` of videos.
 Clicking on any video should keep our list of